 Verge garden pilot program

-Verge gardens have the potential to improve quality of life for people in the Eurobodalla.
-They provide social and health benefits through improved mental wellbeing, natural cooling through shading and sun protection, habitat for local wildlife and they remove carbon from the atmosphere, helping to reduce emissions.
+Verge gardens have the potential to improve quality of life by offering potential social and health benefits by interacting with neighbours, natural cooling through shading and sun protection, habitat for local wildlife, and they help remove carbon from the atmosphere.

-Council is anticipating that this pilot program will provide important information to finalise the verge garden guidelines.
-These guidelines will provide clear advice for people wanting to install verge gardens on their nature strip in the future.
+The pilot program will provide important information that will help us finalise the verge garden guidelines.
+These guidelines will detail clear advice for people that want to create a verge garden on their nature strip in the future.

 If you have any questions, please contact Courtney Fink-Downes on:

 Make sure you check out these photos for inspiration for what your street could look like:

 For more information contact Council’s Natural Resource Officer Courtney Fink-Downes: